Calibrating the medium effects of light clusters in heavy-ion collisions

 We carry out $4N_v=52$, one for each system and $v_{\text{surf}}$ bin, independent Bayesian inferences on the measured mass fractions $\omega_{AZ}=A Y_{AZ} / A_T$ of the different clusters with mass number $A$ and charge $Z$, where $Y_{AZ}$ are the multiplicities and $A_T$ is the total number of nucleons.
 Independent posterior distributions of the model parameters ${\bf\theta}=\{T,\rho,x_s(\rho,T)\}$ are obtained for each $i=1,\dots,4N_v$ velocity bin and each system, according to:

-where $p_{{\bf\theta}}$ is a flat prior, ${\cal Z}$ is the evidence, $\{\omega_{AZ} \}_i$ is the $i-$th mass fraction data set from Ref.\cite{Rebillard-Soulié_2024}, and $\cal L_{\rm g}$ is a gaussian likelihood \cite{Gelman2013}.
+where $p_{{\bf\theta}}$ is a flat prior, ${\cal Z}$ is the evidence, $\{\omega_{AZ} \}_i$ is the $i-$th mass fraction data set from Ref.\cite{Rebillard-Soulié_2024}, and $\cal L_{\rm g}$ is a gaussian likelihood \cite{Gelman2013} .
 To perform the inference, we have used the \texttt{PyMultiNest} sampler \cite{Buchner:2014nha,Buchner:2021kpm}, which divides the posterior into nested slices with initial \textit{n-live} points, generating samples from each and recombining them to restore the original distribution \cite{Skilling2004}.

-The quality of the calibration is clearly seen from Fig. \ref{Mass_Fractions_vsurf_groups_of_three} where the experimentally measured mass fractions (black symbols) are compared with the corresponding marginalised posteriors obtained integrating Eq.(\ref{eq:Bayes}) over the $(T,\rho,x_s)$ distributions.
-This is at variance with the previous analyses \cite{Pais2020prl,Pais2020}, where $^2$H, $^3$H and $^3$He abundances are not reproduced, and the experimental $^4$He abundances are outside the theoretical predictions for some temperature ranges, while $^1$H is reasonably well reproduced (see Fig. \ref{Mass_Fractions_vsurf_1system_Helena_data_136Xe_124Sn_PRL_2020_rho_T_then_obtained} of the Supplemental Material).
+The quality of the calibration is clearly seen from Fig. \ref{Mass_Fractions_vsurf_groups_of_three} where the experimentally measured mass fractions (black symbols) are compared with the corresponding marginalised posteriors obtained integrating Eq.(\ref{eq:Bayes}) over the $(T,\rho,x_s)$ distributions, and does not depend on the model.
+This is at variance with the calibration obtained in previous analyses from the equilibrium constants \cite{Pais2020prl,Pais2020}.
+It is here verified that the individual $^2$H, $^3$H and $^3$He abundances are not reproduced, and the experimental $^4$He abundances are outside the theoretical predictions for some temperature ranges, while $^1$H is reasonably well reproduced (see Fig. 7 of the Supplemental Material).

 This seems to imply that important information is lost when the equilibrium constants, a derived quantity from the directly measured observables, are used to calibrate the RMF model.

 {\it Results and discussion:} In the following, the results shown in Fig. \ref{fig_rho_T_sets_of_3} are discussed.
-For all Xe+Sn systems, the extracted temperatures distributions are relatively wide, however, the average values are very close to the simplified ideal gas assumption \cite{albergo} used in previous analyses \cite{Qin2011,indra,Pais2020prl}, see Fig. \ref{T_rho_vsurf_ideal_gas_remi_comparison_sets_3} Supplemental Material.
+For all Xe+Sn systems, the extracted temperatures distributions are relatively wide, however, the average values are very close to the simplified ideal gas assumption \cite{albergo} used in previous analyses \cite{Qin2011,indra,Pais2020prl}, see Fig. 6 Supplemental Material.
 Still, the temperature clearly increases as $v_{\text{surf}}$ increases, and a temperature evolution can be inferred from the data like in the previous analyses.